The Best AI Tools for Marketers in 2026

 Surfer SEO and Clearscope for content optimization.
 Both are mature, both work, pick based on team preference.
 [LINK: AI tools for SEO]

 HubSpot's AI features quietly became the default for inbound-led teams.
-The content assistant, predictive lead scoring, and AI-generated email subject lines aren't the best in their individual categories, but the fact that they're inside HubSpot — already where the data lives — wins on workflow.
+The content assistant, predictive lead scoring, and AI-generated email subject lines aren't the best in their individual categories, but the fact that they're inside HubSpot β already where the data lives β wins on workflow.
+The 2026 Breeze AI launch unified these features under one consistent UX, which made them genuinely usable instead of feature-by-feature inconsistent.

-Mailchimp Intuit Mailchimp as it's now branded, added similar AI features and is the better choice for transactional-email-heavy programs.
+Intuit Mailchimp added similar AI features and is the better choice for transactional-email-heavy programs.

 Mutiny and PathFactory for AI-personalized website experiences.
-If you have a B2B site with a defined ICP, the personalization lift is real — most teams underweight it because it's invisible to internal stakeholders.
+If you have a B2B site with a defined ICP, the personalization lift is real β most teams underweight it because it's invisible to internal stakeholders.
+Mutiny's playbook library is now extensive enough that even teams without a personalization specialist can ship meaningful experiments.

 Apollo for outbound prospecting with AI-personalized intros.
 The output is template-y enough that it's not a magic bullet, but it lets a one-person SDR motion behave like a three-person team.